dnanexus/dxCompiler/doc/ExpertOptions.md

 # Setting DNAnexus-specific attributes in extras.json

 When writing a dnanexus applet the user can specify options through the [dxapp.json](https://documentation.dnanexus.com/developer/apps/app-metadata#annotated-example) file.
 The dxCompiler equivalent is the *extras* file, specified with the `extras` command line option.
-The extras file has a `default_task_dx_attributes` section where runtime specification, timeout policies, and access control can be set.
+The extras file has a `defaultTaskDxAttributes` section where runtime specification, timeout policies, and access control can be set.

 ```
 {
-  "default_task_dx_attributes" : {
+  "defaultTaskDxAttributes" : {
     "runSpec": {
         "executionPolicy": {
           "restartOn": {